Access4Learning/sif3-framework-dotnet/README.md

 - Created a DbContext based upon Entity Framework Core.
 - Created initial unit tests for Infrastructure model repositories.
 - Re-designed database relationships for Infrastructure models via the DbContext.
+- _***Backward Incompatibility***_ Refactored the Rights property of the Service model to an ICollection instead of an IDictionary.
+Updated all references accordingly.
+- Fixed incorrect namespace in the Sif.Framework.Tests project.
+- Code clean-up of the Sif.Framework.Tests project.
 - Updated XML documentation in classes.
 - Updated third-party NuGet packages.
 - General code clean-up.